NoHomey/PFCCcalcolator/README.md

 > sudo apt-get install libapache2-mod-auth-mysql php5-mysql phpmyadmin

-**Run the following set of commands in order to secure &  configure *PhpMyAdmin* on your machine :**

-> sudo dpkg-reconfigure phpmyadmin

-> sudo php5enmod mcrypt

 **Run the following set of commands in order to *Create new Virtual Host* on your machine :**

 > sudo mkdir -p /var/www/server_name.com/public_htmlmkdir